laempy/pyoints/README.md

 spatial neighborhood queries, like nearest neighbours or distance search, can be performed with unified functions.
 So, each extension of `GeoRecords` provides a spatial index `IndexKD` to conveniently perform efficient neighborhood queries.
-The class `IndexKD` is wrapper of different spatial indices, to handle *k*-dimensional spatial queries of different kinds.
-The spatial indices are always initialized on demand for performance reasions, but cached for future queries.
+The class `IndexKD` is a wrapper of different spatial indices, to handle *k*-dimensional spatial queries of different kinds.
+The spatial indices are always only initialized on demand for performance reasons, but cached for future queries.
 For example, an instance *geoRecords* of `GeoRecords` representing three dimensional points allows to create a three dimensional spatial index by calling `geoRecords.indexKD()`.
-If you are not interrested in the third dimension, you can call `geoRecords.indexKD(2)` to perform two dimensional spatial queries.
+If you are not interested in the third dimension, you can call `geoRecords.indexKD(2)` to perform two dimensional spatial queries.

-If you just want to handle coordinates without additional attributes, the class `Coords` might interrest you.
+If you just want to handle coordinates without additional attributes, the class `Coords` might interest you.
 This class also provides the `IndexKD` feature, but waives the use of a projection and transformation matrix.

 ## When is Pyoints suitable for me?

-Beased on the general concept of ``Pyoints`` presented above, a bunch of algorithms, functions and filters have been implemented, to process geo-data with low programming effords.
+Based on the general concept of ``Pyoints`` presented above, a bunch of algorithms, functions and filters have been implemented, to process geo-data with low programming efforts.

-Of course, you might think: "Why should I use python for point cloud processing?
+Of course, you might think: "Why should I use Python for point cloud processing?
 Other languages are much more efficient."
 This is obviously true, but in the experience of the author, Python is very useful to implement and test new algorithms very quickly.
 Algorithms for point cloud analysis and processing often rely on spatial neighborhood queries.
-Since ``Pyoints`` takes advantage of very efficient python libraries, which are basically wrappers for binaries written in more efficient languages, the performance loss is limited.
-Since ``Pyoints`` takes care of selecting and caching appropiate spatial indices for you, you can focus on the core of your algorithm idea.
+Since ``Pyoints`` takes advantage of very efficient Python libraries, which are basically wrappers for binaries written in more efficient languages, the performance loss is limited.
+Additionally, ``Pyoints`` takes care of selecting and caching appropiate spatial indices for you, so you can focus on the core of your algorithm idea.

-So, if you have an algorithm idea and you want to implemen it quickly and play around with different settings, ``Pyoints`` is made for you.
+So, if you have an algorithm idea and you want to implement it quickly and play around with different settings, ``Pyoints`` is made for you.
 After finding an approiate algorithm it can be implemented in a more efficient language if you like.
 Thus ``Pyoints`` is particulary designed for scientists and